 AntCommand - Specifies the command or path/command used to run Ant.
 The default is "ant", but if you need to specify another executable or if you need to include the path, change this value.
 This value is used for both Generate Output options, Current File and Selected Target.
 (Defaults to "ant" if this parameter is missing or set to a null string.)
+This parameter is ignored for OT 2.x or later.

-EnvironmentSetup - Specifies a batch file to run before the Ant script in order to set up any needed environment variables.
-This parameter can be set through the DITA-FMx Options dialog in the External Application Settings dialog.
+EnvironmentSetup - This parameter can be set through the DITA-FMx Options dialog in the External Application Settings dialog.
 (No default value, must be set to use the Generate Output command.)